darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 We agree that our reported statistical uncertainties on $\Gamma$ will underestimate the systematic error on it.
 However, we do not use $\Gamma$ anywhere in our analysis; it is only fitted as a nuisance parameter.

 For $Z_0$ in particular, the second modelling group also obtained a 10% statistical uncertainty.
 This makes the two pipelines 2$\sigma$ inconsistent with each other --- i.e. the statistical error in $Z_0$ does *not* dominate systematic error, unlike mass and radius.
 We now note this in the main text.
 However, and again, we do not use $Z_0$ directly in our analysis.
-In general we expect the composition returned from seismology not to be representative of Zvrk's chemically anomalous nature, and have used this modelling exercise only to yield a reasonable guess for its structure, and for order-of-magnitude estimates of various timescales of its evolution up the RGB.
+In general we expect the composition returned from seismology not to be representative of Zvrk's chemically anomalous nature, and have used this modelling exercise only to yield a reasonable guess for the near-polytropic structure of its convective envelope, and for order-of-magnitude estimates of various timescales of its evolution up the RGB.
 We have tried to make our existing description of this clearer in the text.

 > 5) Lines 329-331 illustrates a problem of analysis, where an a priori is considered as a result.